 Speaking of which, besides the weekly meetings I absolutely recommend a full-day meeting, every 90 days.
 Preferably off-site and focused on:

 - Set new quarterly goals (again, clearly defined and agreed upon by all!)

 - Solve key issues together

 Do these things, and you’ll quickly realize how much time, energy and frustration you’ll save by spending this crucial time working ON your business and not IN your business.

 Accountability: the key to business growth

 So, there you have it.
-My system for building a culture of accountability.
+My (well, EOS’) system for building a culture of accountability.
 Be sure to also check my blog post about vision, because the two really do go together.

-All of the above problems and the outlined solution are concepts I teach as an EOS® implementer.
-If what I wrote spoke to you, I invite you to read more on my blog or subscribe to my newsletter.
+If what I wrote above spoke to you, I invite you to read more on my blog or subscribe to my newsletter.
 And if you want to chat about your business, there’s an option for that below, too.
 No strings attached, I’m happy to help you along.